Recipe-level data retention

 4

-In the Jobs data retention field, select an option:
+In the Jobs data retention field, select one of the following options:

-• Default retention policy: If selected, data for the recipe will be retained according to the workspace's data retention policy.
-If the workspace's retention policy is 45 days, for example, data for the recipe will be retained for 45 days.
+• Default retention policy: Data for the recipe is retained according to the workspace's data retention policy if this option is selected.
+For example, if the workspace's retention policy is 45 days, data for the recipe is retained for 45 days from the job's completion date.

-• Do not store: If selected, recipe data created after saving won't be stored.
+• Do not store: Recipe data created after saving won't be stored if this option is selected.

 5